New Car Buyer Demographics

 Research published by the Federal Reserve shows the average age of a new car or truck buyer has increased over the past decade.
 It is now around 53 years old.
 They also note that among new vehicles buyers, the 55+ age group has a 15 percentage point increase since 2000.

-Here are some demographics of new car and truck buyers, pulled from our database of 170+ million vehicle owners.
+Here are some demographics of new car and truck buyers, pulled from the automotive mailing list database of 170+ million vehicle owners.
 They are buyers of new 2018 and 2019 model year vehicles.

 And to clarify a question on these stats that came up in a recent LinkedIn posting, the car buyer demographic stats, as well as our mailing list data, are based on the owner of the vehicle.
 They do not account for who influenced a purchase.